.

 Immediacy of the process:

 The EB-5 Program may provide a faster path to a Green Card compared to other methods, such as adjusting status from the F-1 visa.
-While other processes may take several years, EB-5 can lead to obtaining a Green Card in a shorter time frame, generally around two years after the investment.
+While other processes can take several years, the EB-5 can lead to obtaining full Green Card benefits in just 60 days.

 Fewer work restrictions: